Bthxtly/vimwiki/interpreter.md

 parser construct the AST and make semantic analyzer and interpreter don't throw any errors when walking the AST.

-That's easy, just add an `ProcedureCall` AST node, update statements rule, and add an empty `visit_ProcedureCall` method in `Interpreter` class.
+That's easy, just add an `ProcedureCall` AST node, update "statements" rule, and add an empty `visit_ProcedureCall` method in `Interpreter` class.

 ### memory system